beagrep, grep 2G source code in 2 seconds

 Note that you need provide interesting words to search for so as to greatly reduce the working set.
 By interesting I mean non-common.

-For e.g., say you want to grep is.
-This word is so common in English
+For e.g., say you want to grep is

 that almost all files would probably contain it (source code file will